JonasReichhardt/state-pattern/README.md

 ## TODO

-Refactor States so only one context.changeState() at the end is called. (in Parse() method set int and at the and call the function and return)
+Check if table has the selected attributes (in Parser.cs new Property named selectedAttr)

 Consider * in the attributes.
+(State2 check if *) -  IMPLEMENTED - NOT TESTED

-Check if table has the selected attributes (in Parser.cs new Property named selectedAttr)
+Refactor States so only one context.changeState() at the end is called. (in Parse() method set int and at the and call the function and return)